pyepye/django-magiclink/README.md

     'django.contrib.auth.backends.ModelBackend',
 )
 ```
+*Note: MagicLinkBackend should be placed at the top of AUTHENTICATION_BACKENDS*

 See [additional configuration settings](#configuration-settings) for all of the different avalible settings.
 The most important setting for the signup / login flow is if signup is required before a login link can be requested.
 If this is set to False a new user will be created the first time a new email address is used to request a login link